 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 You are finally taking your kids to Disney World!
-You have spent months planning, saving, and dreaming of the perfect trip.
-But, no one prepared you for your children to have the meltdown of a lifetime in the middle of the Magic Kingdom!
+After spending months planning, saving, and dreaming of the perfect trip, the last thing you want is for your children to have the meltdown of a lifetime in the middle of the Magic Kingdom!
 Unfortunately, many kids lose it at the happiest place on Earth.
 But it doesn’t have to be this way.
 Don’t let a tantrum ruin your trip!
 Dry those tears and read on for some easy tips to stop Disney meltdowns before they happen!

-The biggest key to preventing tantrums at Disney World is to realize that you can’t do it all in one trip.
+The biggest key to preventing Disney meltdowns is to realize that you can’t do it all in one trip.
 It is impossible.
-Disney World is bigger than Manhattan!
+Disney World is bigger than San Francisco!
 It includes 4 theme parks, 2 water parks, 4 golf courses, 2 miniature golf courses, a dining/shopping district, 25+ hotels, and much more.
-Chances are, unless you are planning on being there for 2 weeks or more, you won’t even get to do everything in the theme parks.
+Chances are, unless you are planning on being there for 2 weeks or more, you won’t even be able to do everything in the theme parks.

-We have been there 7 times, and I feel like we have barely scratched the surface.
-On our first couple of trips, I tried to pack it all in.
+We have been 7 times, and I feel like we have barely scratched the surface.
+On our first couple of trips, I tried to do it all.
 Not only did I end up being exhausted, but no one in my family had any fun because we were just running from one thing to the next.
-I focused more on checking things off the list than enjoying the experience.
-Once I changed my mindset, our trips became much more entertaining.
+I was more focused on checking things off the list than enjoying the experience.
+Once I changed my mindset, our trips became much more entertaining for all of us.

 Scheduling time to swim goes hand in hand with taking time to rest.
 It’s amazing how spending a little time at the pool can eliminate arguments between kids and parents.
 Most kids love to be in the pool.
 To them, the Disney pools are some of the best attractions on property.
-Compromising on pool time can save you headaches and frustration with the rest of your trip.
+Compromising on pool time can save you headaches and buy you some cooperation during the rest of your trip.

-Snacks have a magical effect on meltdowns.
-Because of this, it’s important to have some at the ready when your kids start to get cranky.
-Disney allows you to bring food into the park with you, so you can pack your own snacks for the day if you want.
+Snacks have a magical effect on Disney meltdowns.
+Because of this, it’s important to have some ready when your kids start to get cranky.
+Disney allows you to bring food into the park with you, so you can pack your own snacks for the day if you choose.
 If you don’t want to bother, there are plenty of places within the parks to grab a snack.
 There are even a few places where you can get fruit and other healthy options.

 Once during my son’s first trip, he had a complete meltdown as we came out of the Lion King show.
 We quickly realized that he was hungry.
 By stopping to grab a snack, we put an end to that meltdown before it ruined the day.

-On one of our recent trips, my son and I were in the Magic Kingdom at night, just the two of us.
+On a recent trips, my son and I were in the Magic Kingdom at night, just the two of us.
 He wanted to spend the whole time playing in the circus tent at Dumbo.
 He didn’t want to ride rides.
 All he wanted to do was play.
-There were hardly any kids in there at the time.
-He had a blast!
+There were hardly any kids there at the time, and he had a blast!
 Later, I realized that the reason he chose to play in the tent was because it wasn’t crowded and he could enjoy it.
 Plus, it allowed him to burn some energy.
-Letting him decide what we did led to a meltdown free night for me.
+Letting him decide what to do helped us have a meltdown free night.

-My last tip for avoiding meltdowns while at Disney World is to just be present in the moment.
-This means enjoying what you’re doing with your kids right now instead of thinking ahead to the next item on the list.
+My last tip for avoiding Disney meltdowns is to just be present in the moment.
+This means enjoying being with your kids right now instead of thinking ahead to the next item on the list.
 This also means paying attention to your children and addressing their needs before they get out of control.
 Watch for signs of exhaustion.
 Remember that they haven’t eaten in several hours.
 Realize that they need to have time to run off some energy.

 Being present in the moment will allow you to have a better trip because it will prevent you from pushing your family past their limits.
 It will also let you enjoy the time with your loved ones and create those memories you’ve always wanted.
 The perfect Disney trip isn’t defined by doing all the big things.
-It’s about having fun while spending time with your family.
+It’s about having fun and all the little moments spent with your family.

-No one plans to have meltdowns while at Disney World.
-But it happens.
-By following the simple tips above, you can avoid tantrums from your kids during your trip.
-Rest, be present in the moment, don’t try to do it all, and pay attention to their needs.
+No one wants to have Disney meltdowns, but they happen all the time.
+Avoid tantrums from your kids during your trip by resting, be present in the moment, not trying to do it all, and paying attention to their needs.
 But most importantly, just have fun with your family!
 I am confident that you can put an end to the Disney meltdowns on your next trip.
 For more tips on Disney World trips with kids, see how to save time, magical must-dos for kids, advice for first timers, and how to save money on souvenirs.
 To book your Disney World trip, visit Disney’s website.
 Happy travels!